-There are many “workflows” one can use with Git.
-The one I’ll suggest here is suggested by GitHub, and it is known as “The GitHub Flow.”
+There are many “workflows” one can use with Git that describe when and where to add commits, how to use branches and merging, etc. The one I’ll suggest here is suggested by GitHub, and it is known as “The GitHub Flow.”
 This article by Scott Chacon gives even more detail and motivation for the flow.

 Branching